top of page

 Mar 204 min read

-Green Aventurine meaning for March — a stone linked to luck, renewal, and confident new beginnings as winter gives way to spring.
+Green Aventurine meaning — a stone linked to luck, renewal, and confident new beginnings as winter gives way to spring.

 jujujems